List

 - A list bin is created when a list value is written to a bin, or by using list

-- If insertions and deletions are mostly at the end of the list, operations are, onโaverage, fast.
+- If insertions and deletions are mostly at the end of the list, commands are, on average, fast.

 - If the namespace saves to disk storage, disk writes may create a bottleneck.
 For example, if there are not enough nodes or devices or if key use is not evenly distributed.
 This is especially true for list bins nearing maximum record size.

-For the operational complexity analysis of list operations see List performance.
+For the operational complexity analysis of list commands see List performance.

 - Lists are bound by the maximum record size.
 For data on SSD, the maximum record size is limited by the

-configuration parameter. - List operations are not supported by Lua UDFs.
+max-record-sizeconfiguration parameter. - List commands are not supported by Lua UDFs.

 Language-specific list operation examples: